isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution133.md

 ---
-title: ABSS Premier Version 23.0 - Package A (Single User Licence full package)
+title: ABSS premier is an on-premise full fledge and integrated accounting, sales, inventory and multiple-currency management solution.
 permalink: /productivity-solutions-grant/solutionrepo/solution133
 ---

 ### Description

-ABSS premier is an on-premise full fledge and integrated accounting, sales, inventory and multiple-currency management solution.
+200918692D

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Andre_Corporate_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria